Basic AI prompt cheat sheet for everyday business tasks

 - Simple next steps

-Why it works: This approach keeps the AI focused on the specific scenario and information you’ve provided, rather than inventing details.
+Write in a tone that's professional but warm, appropriate for a 3-year customer relationship.Why it works: this approach keeps the AI focused on the specific scenario and information you have provided, rather than inventing details.
 It also creates distinctive, personalized content by specifying the exact voice and relationship context.

 Act as a business intelligence analyst with retail industry expertise.